george3467/dqn_unity_env/README.md

 * deep_q.py - This python file contains the Q-Network and the training and inference scripts.
 * Unity_Environment.app - This is a MacOS version of the Unity environment used in the inference step.
 * Demo.mp4 - This video file demonstrates an inference run of 30 episodes using the trained policy_model.
+* unity_weights.pth - This file contains the trained weights for the policy model.
+* environment_picture.png - This is an image of the Unity environment.

 ## Unity Environment